How does VAT work?

 No, it's probably not worth it if:

-Standard Taxation & Input Tax Deduction
+Standard Taxation & Vorsteuerabzug (VAT Reclaim)

 - You charge VAT on your services → usually 19% and in some cases 7%.

-Advance VAT Return & Annual Declaration
+Advance VAT Return & annual Declaration

 If you are subject to VAT, you must regularly report to your tax office how much VAT you have collected and remit it.